Fr0sT-Brutal/awesome-pascal/README.md

 * [delphi-slackbot](https://github.com/monde-sistemas/delphi-slackbot). `[Delphi]` Delphi library to send messages on [Slack](https://slack.com) using slackbot.

-* [Kitto](https://github.com/EtheaDev/kitto). `[Delphi]` Allows to create Rich Internet Applications based on a data model that can be mapped onto any database.
-The client-side part uses ExtJS (through the ExtPascal library) to create a fully AJAX application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.
-Kitto is aimed at Delphi developers that need to create web application without delving into the intricacies of HTML, CSS, Javascript or learning to use a particular library such as ExtJS, yet it allows access to the bare metal if required.

 * [Daraja Framework](https://github.com/michaelJustin/daraja-framework). `[Delphi]` `[FPC]` Lightweight HTTP server framework for Object Pascal (Delphi 2009+ / Free Pascal 3.0).
 Implementing RESTful services is supported via the [daraja-restful](https://github.com/michaelJustin/daraja-restful) extension.

 * [Alcinoe](#general-libraries).
 FTP/Http/NNTP/POP3/SMTP, ISAPI, WinInet Http/FTP clients.

 * [Fundamentals Code Library](#general-libraries).
 Blocking TCP client/server, HTTP(S) via SSL3/TLS1.0/TLS1.1/TLS1.2 (fully native).

-* [mORMot](#general-libraries).
-RESTful ORM and SOA services via interfaces over high performance HTTP server, MVC/MVVM web sites

 * [SDriver](https://github.com/andrea-magni/SDriver). `[Delphi]` Delphi wrapper for [Slack](https://slack.com) API.